-- set limits and prohibit: The mutual exploration of the problematic event has a cathartic effect such that the child usually accepts and revises his/her problem.
-Often, the pedotherapist must introduce or suggest changes.
-Frequently, he/she must set limits and prohibitions regarding the child's activities in order to assist him/her to attribute positive meanings to him/herself and to his/her problematic situation; - provide protection: In his/her problematic lived experiences, the child is accepted and protected.
-His/her pathic disturbance is corrected by indirectly (anonymously) setting prohibitions and limits for him/her.
-He/she is protected against and withheld from a confrontation with that which exceeds his/her possibilities for change; - isolating (distancing) oneself from the child: Although a relationship of trust between the child-indistress and the pedotherapist is a precondition for the possibility of therapy, attention has been called to the case of too strong an affective bonding.
-It can happen that the child only is receptive to and dependent on influences from the pedotherapist, and that he/she only feels safe and secure with him/her.
-Thus, it is the task of the pedotherapist to distance him/herself from the child when the distressful situation is broken through, so the child him/herself will further explore his/her own world purposefully.
+set limits and prohibit: The mutual exploration of the problematic event has a cathartic effect such that the child usually accepts and revises his problem.
+Often the pedotherapist has to introduce or suggest changes.
+Frequently, he must set limits and prohibitions regarding the child's activities in order to assist him to attribute positive meanings to himself and to his problematic situation;

+provide protection: In his problematic lived experiences, the child is accepted and protected.
+His pathic disturbance is corrected by indirectly (anonymously) setting prohibitions and limits for him.
+He is protected against and withheld from a confrontation with that which exceeds his possibilities for change;

+isolating (distancing) oneself from the child: Although a relationship of trust between the child-indistress and the pedotherapist is a precondition for the possibility of therapy, attention already has been called to the case of too strong an affective bonding.
+It can happen that the child only is receptive to and dependent on influences from the pedotherapist, and that he only feels safe and secure with him.
+Thus, it is the task of the pedotherapist to distance himself from the child when the distressful situation is broken through so the child himself will further explore his own world purposefully.
 The child must not become a replica of the personality of the pedotherapist.
-On his/hher own initiative, he/she must be able to feel safe and secure in the world.
+On his own initiative, he has to be able to feel safe and secure in the world.

-(e) By means of orthopedagogic evaluation (pedodiagnosis), the level of pedagogical attainment in relation to the level attainable is ascertained.
+(e) By means of orthopedagogic evaluation (pedodiagnosis), the level of pedagogic attainment in relation to the level attainable is ascertained.
 The orthopedagogue must try to find those pedagogical aims that are achievable for the child.
-These aims must be viewed in light of the child's possibilities.
-For a deviating child, the general aims of the pedagogical activities which lead to adulthood must be viewed in relation to what is attainable.
-Some aims may not be attainable, and the orthopedagogic evaluation must result in a gauging of the attainable aims.
-Sometimes this can be an instrumental aim which is required for the attainment of a higher, more remote aim.
-Here one thinks of the development of the communication potentialities of a disturbed child, of the removal of "neurotic" blockages, of didactic assistance for the child with learning difficulties, etc. Often the instrumental aim must be met to make the child's further spiritual development possible.
+These aims have to be viewed in light of the child's possibilities.
+For a deviating child, the general aims of the pedagogic activities that lead to adulthood must be viewed in relation to what is attainable.
+Some aims may not be attainable, and the orthopedagogic evaluation has to result in a gauging of the attainable aims.
+Sometimes this can be an instrumental aim that is required for the attainment of a higher, more remote aim.
+Here one thinks of the development of the communication potentialities of a disturbed child, of the removal of "neurotic" blockages, of didactic assistance for the child with learning difficulties, etc. Often the instrumental aim has to be met to make the child's further spiritual development possible.
 Also, these aims should be viewed in terms of the total image of the educating and not as aims unto themselves.

-The evaluator learns to know the unique child and his/her unique problematic educative situation by means of the following procedures:
+The evaluator learns to know the unique child and his unique problematic situation of education by means of the following procedures: